-With over 300,000 open positions nation-wide in cybersecurity today and 1.1 million expected by 2021, the UA Little Rock Computer Science Department focuses on providing students the education and opportunities they need to thrive in this challenging discipline.
-We invite you to come to be a part of a community working hard to protect and defend our society against cybersecurity threats.
+The Bureau of Labor Statistics is projecting a 37% growth in cybersecurity jobs from 2021 to 2022, a higher growth rate than almost all other industries.
+With over half a million unfilled cybersecurity jobs currently, the UA Little Rock Department of Computer Science provides students the education and opportunities they need to thrive in this challenging discipline.
+We invite you to come be a part of a community working hard to protect and defend our society against cybersecurity threats.

-UA Little Rock a longstanding designation as a DHS and NSA Center of Academic Excellence in Information Assurance and provides the course offerings to prepare future cybersecurity professionals to hit the ground running in their careers.
+UA Little Rock a longstanding designation as a DHS and NSA Center of Academic Excellence in Information Assurance.
+UA Little Rock provides the course offerings to prepare future cybersecurity professionals.
+Graduates will hit the ground running.
 Our faculty come with rich industry experience and have a passion to build your skills and interest in cybersecurity defense operations.
 Our curriculum is dynamic to meet the constantly changing threat landscape in cybersecurity.

 UA Little Rock sits in the capital city with two large military bases and numerous financial, energy, IT services and retail organizations.
 We have a strong relationship with our industry partners and work to identify local internships and job placements for our graduates.
-Through our research and workforce development initiatives, students are able to work closely with industry, the military, and government agencies throughout their academic careers.
+Through our research and workforce development initiatives, students are able to work closely with industry, the military, and government agencies.

 - Application Security Engineer: $100,000 to $210,000